olekuhlmann/CoffeeManagementSystem/README.md

 Upon entering the web application for the first time, you will be prompted to enter the ```SECRET_PASSWORD``` used above.
 A secure token will be saved in the browser for 90 days to allow access without entering the password.

-For deployment to a hosting service, replace the appropiate HTTP endpoints in the frontend & backend and follow the necessary steps outlined by the hosting service.
+For deployment to a hosting service, set `IS_LOCAL` to `false`, replace the appropiate HTTP endpoints in the frontend & backend, and follow the necessary steps outlined by the hosting service.
 The CMS is deployed to AWS with an API Gateway, serverless Lambda function, and PostgreSQL database.
 The frontend is hosted using GitHub Pages.

 ## Demo